 CUSTOMto specify a custom cluster configuration instead of a predefined scale.

-workerTypespecify the master and worker machine types.
+workerTypespecify the controller (master) and worker machine types.
 The value

 standard_p100assigns a machine with 1 p100 GPU.